 - 1. Temperature 100.4°F or greater.
 A lower temperature is not considered fever. - 2.
 Students with fever (100.4°F or greater) MUST be sent home.
 They need to remain fever-free for 24 hours without fever-reducing medication before returning to school. - 3.
-In most mild, 2-5-day childhood illnesses, fever is lowest in the morning, rises in afternoon, highest in evening and night.
+In most mild, 2-5-day childhood illnesses, fever is lowest in the morning, rises in afternoon, and is highest in the evening and at night.
 As the child begins to recover, the morning temperature will be normal with fever still present later in the day.